 The Hangout serves some of the best shrimp and grits in Orange County, CA. For those not in the know, it's a traditional southern breakfast dish that grew in popularity after a New York Times article in 1985.
 Shrimp and grits is the preeminent morning meal in the states of South Carolina, Georgia, Virginia, Louisiana, Alabama, and Mississippi.

 For shrimp and grits in Orange County, CA, try our dish of cheese grits, fresh cooked shrimp, crisp bacon, onions, red bell pepper topped with brown gravy.
 We stay true to tradition but put our own signature on this recipe with cheese and gravy.
-We slowly stir our grits to avoid having them settle to the bottom of the pan.
+Grits are stirred slowly to avoid having them settle to the bottom of the pan.

 Here's what some reviewers said: